mickymacirl/CI-P2-Fruit/README.md

 ## Game Function Validation

-The Win message was tested so that when a user finishes the game successfully by matching all fruit pairs, the game area should transform to a win screen with the the total flips and total time taken.
+The Win message was tested so that when a user finishes the game successfully by matching all fruit pairs, the game area should transform to a win screen with the total flips and total time is taken.

 **Test Steps:**